nvashish123/reInventLambdaCICD/README.md

 ```

+ - Instructions for the hands-on session:

-2. Create a new bucket to be used with sam package command to upload your lambda deployment package
+1. Create a new bucket to be used with sam package command to upload your lambda deployment package
 or, If you have an existing S3 bucket which you can use for this purpose in your account, that's fine too.
 Also, Cloud9 is the IDE of choice for this session to avoid time installing cli tools.
 Create a new workspace in Cloud9

-3. Create a new CodeCommit repo from the AWS console, note down its endpoint.
+2. Create a new CodeCommit repo from the AWS console, note down its endpoint.

-4. Perform the following steps to replicate the github repo into a CodeCommit repo -
+3. Perform the following steps to replicate the github repo into a CodeCommit repo -

 Inside your cloud9 workspace, do the following -